-The following grievance procedures shall be utilized for reports of misconduct prohibited by this Policy that do not comply with the writing, timeline, or other formal filing requirements of a uniform complaint.
-For formal complaints of sexual harassment, TACMO will utilize the following grievance procedures in addition to its UCP when applicable.
+The following procedures shall be utilized for complaints of misconduct prohibited by this Policy that do not fall within the scope of TACMO's Title IX Policy or comply with the writing, timeline, or other formal filing requirements of the UCP.
+A copy of TACMO's Title IX Policy and UCP is available in the main office.